CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 The game arena is surrounded by solid walls.
 Crashing your snake into these barriers is game over.
 You must skillfully maneuver your snake through the ever-narrowing gaps as the walls close in.Be agile and use those reflexes to survive.

 Rule 4: Speed and Precision ⚡️
 Snake, like life, moves fast!
 You'll need lightning-fast reflexes to guide your snake around the obstacles and towards victory.
-Be precise in your movements, as a single wrong turn can cost you dearly.Depending on which level you choose, the pace of the game will be faster.
+Be precise in your movements, as a single wrong turn can cost you dearly.
+Depending on which level you choose, the pace of the game will be faster.

 Rule 5: High Score Glory 🏆
 The ultimate aim of the game is to achieve the highest score possible.
-Each apple you devour increases your score by 100 points, showcasing your mastery of the game.Can you become the ultimate Snake champion?
+Each apple you devour increases your score by 100 points, showcasing your mastery of the game.
+Can you become the ultimate Snake champion?
 Remember, Snake is a test of strategy, reflexes, and determination.
-So,eat your way to victory, embark on this thrilling adventure,and let the world witness the rise of a legendary snake master!
+So, eat your way to victory, embark on this thrilling adventure, and let the world witness the rise of a legendary snake master!
 Now, go forth and conquer the Snake game! 🐍🍎

 IMPLEMENTATION NOTES: